phulelouch/WRITE_UP/SQL_Injection/login_page.md

-### This is a very cool challenge, I didn't solve it (nearly), but, nah, just write down to remember stuff
+### This is a very cool challenge, I didn't solve it (nearly, the last one take time), but, nah, just write down to remember stuff
 This is a SQLite injection, how do I know it was SQLite, well fuzzing and sqlmap

 So the syntax of the payload is the same but the way to extract is different: